Southern belle: 20th century

+The most famous example of a fictional southern belle is Scarlett O'Hara, the protagonist of Margaret Mitchell's 1936 novel Gone With the Wind, which was adapted into a film of the same name in 1939.

+Influences

-Dick Pope Sr., promoter of Florida tourism, played an important role in popularizing the archetypal image.
-Hostesses at his famed Cypress Gardens were portrayed as Southern belles in promotional materials for the theme park.
+Dick Pope Sr., promoter of Florida tourism, played an important role in popularizing the archetypal belle image.
+Hostesses at his famed Cypress Gardens were portrayed as southern belles in promotional materials for the theme park.